 A lot happens in this movie, so much that the runtime is a massive problem.
 An hour and a half isn’t enough time to explore the giant themes Wake throws at us.
 Loss, mental illness, parental influence across generations, and romance are all a factor in the story at some point, and it becomes too much very quickly.
 Early on, I began to think that this setting would have worked far better in a television format; I actually think it would have been quite good.
 But as a movie, Wake doesn’t function.

-The tone changes with every scene because the humour just isn’t balanced evenly against the bleak concept.
-None of the resolutions are earned either since nothing is given enough time.
+The tone changes with every scene because the humour doesn’t balance evenly against the bleak concept.
+As such Mirakhor fails to create genuine resolutions because the film is so uneven and rushed.
 So when the time comes to begin wrapping everything with a nice big bow Wake dissolves into melodrama, and I say that with the harshest of connotations.

 Wake has a very distinct moment where everything begins to collapse around Molly and her family, and it begins with the best scene in the entire film.
 Paige Searcy delves deep into her repertoire as a performer and finds a pitch that is incredibly moving in a crucial scene, and she steals the movie in the process.
 In this moment, around an hour into the film, the emotional turmoil between mother and daughter begins to erupt, and Sam bares herself to her mother and pleads with her; it moved me to tears.